Sillybutts/SLAB/README.md

 - Changelog: 6-17-22: Updated the Turnaround to better support the barrel
 - Changelog: 6-19-22: Updated the Rail and Handguard wPicatinny to have nicer picatinny.
 Requires supports.
 Updated bottlenose and bottlenose wSling parts to be thicker walled.
 - Changelog: 6-20-22: Updated the Rail to be split in half for easier printing (RailA, RailB).
 Updated the Magwell and Turnaround to add a new part, FeedGuide.
 This makes the whole assembly sturdier and easier to print.
 - Changelog: 6-21-22: Apparently the Handguard, Handguard wPicatinny, MuzzleA, MuzzleB, and the TC length MuzzleB had misaligned screw holes.
 No idea where that got borked in the cad process lol.
-Uploading fixes for those at 9:10 EST.
+Fixed the holes, and made the Handguards slightly thicker and easier to print.

 <img src="GHimages/SLAB%203%20v84%201.png" width="500">